The Framework for

 }

-- Familiar
+- Familiar template syntax with @directives

-@if,@foreach,@include - Layout inheritance with
+- Layout inheritance and section blocks

 // Render a view with data